 For number 2 – you’ll need to be able to dig a cat hole that is around 8 inches deep.
 Some folks will claim to be able to use a tent stake or stick, but I highly recommend having a small trowel.
 The Deuce of Spades is about the lightest around.
 If the ground is super hard it can be a bit of a pain as the handle is quite sharp.

 The old practice was to bury your toilet paper in your cat hole as well.
 But as the backcountry has got more popular, unburied or dug-up toilet paper has become a real unsightly problem.
 Additional toilet paper takes a lot longer to decompose than the poo itself.
 My recommendation is to not use toilet paper but to use wet wipes and carry them out.
 Absolutely do not bury them – even if they say they are bio-degradable.
 Carrying out TP or wet wipes is really not an issue.
-I always have a bag of doggie bags in my hygiene kit and use on of those (after all it what I use for Hunter’s number 2 as well).
-After a couple of days I’ll combine several bags together and seal then in a separate bag – there almost no smell from that at all.
+I always have a bag of doggie bags in my hygiene kit and use one of those (after all it’s what I use for Hunter’s number 2 as well).
+After a couple of days, I’ll combine several bags together and seal them in a separate bag – there is almost no smell from that at all.

 Rather than describe how to poop in the wilderness – Andrew Skurka has a great article on the practicalities.

 In addition to this – bring some hand sanitizer.